echabert/ESIPAPCpp/sessions/Session1.md

     - on Linux/MacOSX machines: `~/esipap_instructions/Session1/sensor.dat`
 	- on Windows machines: `C:\esipap_instructions\Session1\sensor.dat`

   - The code must extract the data from the file.
 In order to achieve this task, the developer needs to know the data structure used to encode the content.
-It is given by the figure below.<br/>
+It is given by the figure below.
+One acquisition corresponds to 7 bytes *i.e* 56 bits.<br/>
        ![dataformat](../doc/session1/dataformat.png)

   - The code must decode the data. `EnergyData1` and `EnergyData2` are not enciphered.
 The decoding relation for the other data are given by the formula below.<br/>